datacamp-content/courses-introduction-to-shell/chapter5.md

 and so on.
 You can also do a few other operations with control-key combinations:

-- Ctrl-K: delete a line
+- Ctrl-K: delete a line.
-- Ctrl-U: un-delete a line
+- Ctrl-U: un-delete a line.
-- Ctrl-O: save the file ('O' stands for 'output')
+- Ctrl-O: save the file ('O' stands for 'output').
-- Ctrl-X: exit the editor
+- Ctrl-X: exit the editor.

 *** =instructions